WHAT IS THE THYROID GLAND AND WHAT DOES IT DO?

 What Causes Hyperthyroidism?

 Graves’ disease is the most common cause of hyperthyroidism.
-In this condition, the immune system sends signals to the thyroid to make it produce excessive amounts of thyroid hormone.
-Other causes of hyperthyroidism are autonomous thyroid nodules (nodules that take over the function of the gland and produce excessive amounts of thyroid hormones) and multinodular toxic goiters (several hyperactive nodules that produce too much thyroid hormone.
-Silent thyroiditis and subacute thyroiditis thyprically cause high thyroid hormone levels for a few weeks due to release of performed T3 and T3 caused by the inflammation.
-The transient hyperthyroidism is typically followed by an underactive thyroid, which is then followed by the restoration of normal thyroid function in most people.
-Many patients with subacute thyroiditis or silent thyroiditis will continue to have some deficiency in thyroid hormone, often minimal, that can affect them.
+In this condition, the immune system sends signals to the thyroid, making it produce excessive amounts of thyroid hormone.
+Other causes of hyperthyroidism are autonomous thyroid nodules (nodules that take over the function of the gland and produce excessive amounts of thyroid hormone) and multinodular toxic goiters (hyperactive nodules that produce too much thyroid hormone).
+Silent and subacute thyroiditis typically cause high thyroid hormone levels for a few weeks due to the release of thyroid hormone from the inflamed gland.
+Transient hyperthyroidism is typically followed by an underactive thyroid, which is then followed by the restoration of normal thyroid function.
+Many patients with subacute thyroiditis or silent thyroiditis will continue to have some thyroid hormone deficiency, often minimal, that can affect them.

 Subacute thyroiditis occurs when a viral infection temporarily destroys the thyroid gland, resulting in transient hyperthyroidism.
-You can often see characteristics of this condition: fever and pain in your neck area and possibly as far as your ears.
-The common cold, mumps, and measles, amongst other viruses can cause subacute thyroiditis.
+You can often see the following characteristics of this condition: fever and pain in your neck area and sometimes as far as your ears.
+The common cold, mumps, and measles, among other viruses, can cause subacute thyroiditis.

-Silent thyroiditis is a temporary immune attack on the thyroid gland that causes hyperthyroidism, which is often mild and only lasts for a few weeks.
-In some cases the hyperthyroidism can continue for as long as three months.
-Sometimes hypothyroidism follows the initial stage of hyperthyroidism.
+A temporary immune system attack on the thyroid gland that causes mild hyperthyroidism and only lasts a few weeks.
+In some cases, the hyperthyroidism can persist for as long as three months.
+Sometimes, hypothyroidism follows the initial stage of hyperthyroidism.

-Nearly 5 to 8% of pregnant women suffer from a thyroid imbalance after delivery of their baby.
-Most women who suffer from postpartum thyroid conditions begin to experience transient state of hyperthyroidism for two to three months before they switch into a state of hypothyroidism.
+Nearly 5 to 8% of pregnant women suffer from a thyroid imbalance after the delivery of their baby.
+Most women who suffer from postpartum thyroid conditions begin to experience a transient state of hyperthyroidism for two to three months before they switch into a state of hypothyroidism.
 In most cases, hypothyroidism goes away after a few weeks to a year, but sometimes women continue to suffer from thyroid imbalance.
-What happens to a woman’s body after giving birth is a drop in estrogen and progesterone, and this provokes low mood or further depression.
-As the depression worsens, and the responsibilities of motherhood stress out the woman, the immune reactions heighten.
+After giving birth, women experience a drop in estrogen and progesterone, which provokes low mood or further depression.
+As the mother’s responsibilities increase, her stress and depression increase, heightening the autoimmune reactions in her body.
 This is why women sometimes experience autoimmune attacks in the postpartum stage.
 When the immune system attacks the thyroid gland in the postpartum period, there is a release of thyroid hormone, which causes thyroid hormone levels to become elevated.
 A few weeks later, the injured thyroid is not capable of releasing enough for some time.
 This explains why postpartum thyroiditis often causes hyperthyroidism followed by hypothyroidism.
 Women who have positive thyroid antibodies, when they are pregnant, are more likely to suffer from postpartum thyroiditis.
 Postpartum thyroid issues need to be addressed to ensure that the temporary imbalance does not become a permanent issue.
 The ideal treatment for postpartum thyroid imbalance needs to include supplementation with antioxidants, in particular selenium, and should address postpartum stress and depression.
 It is also important for postpartum women to be checked for vitamin D deficiency and receive vitamin D supplementation, if needed to improve autoimmunity.

 • A well-balanced mix of trace minerals, vitamins, antioxidants and other ingredients that support the health of your thyroid gland, thyroid hormone efficiency, immune system health and metabolism (i.e. ThyroLife Optima).